vike256/Unibot/README.md

+Join an open discussion on hardware hacking by dm'ing @vivyvivyvivy on dc or finding the link on my socials.

 Colorbot/aimbot that works for both Raspberry Pi Pico W and Arduino Leonardo.
 The board acts as a mouse and gets instructions from the host machine.